 review: Impact Quikbox Softbox (24 x 24″)

-My favorite diffuser / modifier for off-camera flash, is the Lastolite Ezybox 24×24 for speed lights.
-It features a lot on the Tangents blog, as well as my book, off-camera flash photography.
+My favorite diffuser / modifier for off-camera flash, is the Lastolite Ezybox 24×24 for speed lights (affiliate).
+The Lastolite Ezybox has featured often on the Tangents blog.
+(Here is the review).
 It’s easy to use and super-easy to set up.
 And in its original configuration, folds up to a surprisingly small bundle.

 The main advantage of this type of softbox, is how it folds open, and clips onto a “lollipop”.
 None of the metal rods that need to be flexed into a speeding, like you’d have to do with more traditional soft boxes.
 This makes the Impact 24×24 softbox supremely easy to set up.